Elijah Qualls: Biggest Running Back Turned Most Athletic Nose Tackle

 You probably see where we’re going at this point, humoring us, rolling your eyes going, “No, the 313-pound defensive tackle doesn’t look like a 240-pound edge rusher.”

 Well, maybe by now you can guess he played both positions in high school.
 He was a bruising, battering ram, dancing bear of a 285-pound running back who rushed for 1,847 yards on 272 carries with 23 touchdowns in his final two years as a Casa Grande Gaucho.
 He transferred to Casa Grande after starting his football career at Cordova High School near Sacramento.
-But his step-father moved his family west after three of Qualls’ friends were shot and killed in their rough neighborhood.
+But his stepfather moved his family west after three of Qualls’ friends were shot and killed in their rough neighborhood.

 Qualls was a better running back than any 285-pounder should be.